Racheal-Aw/Integrated-Weather-and-Flight-Data-Pipeline-Collection-to-Analytics/README.md

 # city_weather_flight_forcast
-The projects show how to use web scrapping, API to get data online, create functions using panda’s library, send the data to SQL data base and retrieve the data from SQL using panda’s library.
+The projects show how to use web scraping and API to get data online, create functions using the Pandas library, send the data to a SQL database, and retrieve the data from SQL using Pandas library.